shirooo39/MiXLab/README.md

 <br><br>
 I also did not write all of the contents in this notebook.<br>
 This notebook is a mixture of various different notebooks written by various different users.

+(Note to self: beautify a bit this readme?)